ccardea/osy-site/yoga/niyama.md

 - *tatah pratyak-cetana-adhigamo* = from that, he acquires inward mindedness
 - *api-antaraya-abhavas-ca* = and also elimination of obstacles

 There is some disagreement among translators regarding the first phrase.
-Here it is taken to mean changing the consciousness which is usually directed outward and directing it inward.
-The second phrase tells us that, in addition to attaining *samadhi*, *isvara-pranidhana* also helps the aspirant to overcome obstacles to yoga that may be in his path.
+Here it is taken to mean changing the consciousness, which is usually directed outward, and directing it inward.
+The second phrase tells us that, along the way to attaining *samadhi*, *isvara-pranidhana* helps the yogi to overcome obstacles that may be in his/her path.
 That seems like the same thing as eliminating impurities and it is, but there are differences to what has been discussed in *yama* and *niyama*.
 This will be discussed elsewhere.

 The subject of Isvara is deep and wide.
-It is often interpreted as referring to Brahman, the universal unity that is central to Advaita Vedanta, which is the dominant philosophy of Hinduism.
-There are important points not discussed here which indicate that *Isvara* as described in the Yoga Sutras differs from Brahman.
-If the reader is not comfortable with this concept of *Isvara*, it is acceptable to substitute his/her own concept of God.
+It is often interpreted as referring to Saguna Brahman, the universal unity that is central to Advaita Vedanta, which is the dominant philosophy of Hinduism.
+The Samkhya-Yoga tradition, of which the Yoga Sutras is a part, describes a different type of Isvara.
+If the reader is not comfortable with Patanjali's concept of *Isvara*, it is acceptable to substitute his/her own concept of God.
 Isvara will be discussed at length elsewhere.